lorinkoz/talk-europython20-yapfmtid/docs/slides.md

 .box[What happens if for some operation there is<br/>😶 **no active tenant**?]

-???

-We can discuss this later...

 ---

 class: middle
 layout: false

 # Database, models and managers

-???

-Once that we have the concept of active tenant settled, it's time to move to one of the most interesting parts of multi-tenancy...

 ---